BenjaminKyamanywa/playground/ground_002/LAYOUTS.md

 - Title with 2 rows items
 - Side by side items
 - Side by side items with smaller row items

+## Goal

+To practise most common simplest CSS layouts in their simplest form without content.